phobos2077/fo2_ecco/docs/ecco_readme.txt

 - bring a number of tentacles to NCR doctor

 > AMMO:
+- parameters of all ammo types were carefully edited to fix vanilla issues and add choices
-- AP and FMJ do less base damage then JHP (unarmored critters), but is very effective against armored targets (thanks to YAAM)
+- AP/FMJ generally do less damage then JHP against unarmored, but is effective against armored targets (thanks to new damage script)
-- Penetrating power of AP ammo in ASCENDING order:
-10mm AP / .223 FMJ
-Small energy cell (energy pistols)
-5mm AP / .44 FMJ
-7.62x51 / Micro-fusion cell (energy rifles and minigun) 4.7mm caseless
-14mm AP : ignores any armor up to Combat Armor
-.50 BMG
-2mm GAUSS / AP Rocket : make Power Armor user defenceless

-- Changed pack size of following ammo types (to balance the total amount of that ammo in game, creating the need of purchase) [caliber] - [pack size] ([vanilla pack size])
+- Changed pack size of ammo to balance the total amount of that ammo in game, creating the need of purchase:
+[caliber] - [pack size] ([vanilla pack size])
 10mm - 20 (24)
 12ga - 12 (20)